ryanl7989/sep10-freedom-project/blog/entry03.md

 ### Engineering Design Process

-I am currently on the fourth step of the engineering design process.
-I have already finished researching for exisiting arhictecture techology including the hardware and software and brainstormed for nonexistent ideas.
-I am making a plan on how to make and sort my website.
+I am currently between the third and fourth step of the engineering design process.
+I have already finished researching for exisiting arhictecture techology including the hardware and software.
+I am still brainstorming for nonexistent ideas using inspiration from older SEP10 freedom projects and by talking to my classmates that have similar topics as me.
+Soon I am going move onto the fourth step and make a plan.

 ### Skills